CS257-S25/team-project-a/Contract.md

 (These roles will not be permanent, they just exist and can be changed)
 Scribe - Writes code - Alex
-Bug Finder - Finds and points out bugs, anyone can fix them - Newton Brainstormer - Devises and plans out new ways the code could function Tester - Uses a virtual environment to test methods - Andrew
+Bug Finder - Finds and points out bugs, anyone can fix them - Newton Brainstormer - Devises and plans out new ways the code could function - Nicholas Tester - Uses a virtual environment to test methods - Andrew

 # Rules